michaelfery/generator-azuresfmesh/README.md

 * Make the changes
 * You can update your local Yeo using ```npm link``` (or ```sudo npm link``` as required) at the project root-level
 * Create a new project with ```yo azuresfmesh``` (ensure it picks Yeo node-module bits from your local changes)
+* Add a new service with ```yo azuresfmesh:addService``` (ensure you created a project from previous command)
-* Validate that changes are working as expected and not breaking anything regressively by creating and deploying the generated project on a Azure
+* Validate that changes are working as expected and not breaking anything regressively by creating and deploying the generated project on Azure
 * Raise a pull request and share with us

 ## Debugging generator using vscode